isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 2. How can travellers apply for a VTP?

-Short-term visitors and long-term pass holders departing from Brunei Darussalam and Germany may click [here](https://go.gov.sg/vtl-portal) to apply.
+Short-term visitors and long-term pass holders departing from the following countries/regions may click [here](https://go.gov.sg/vtl-portal) to apply.

-VTP applications for the following countries will open on **12 October 2021, 1000 hours (Singapore time)**:
+- Brunei Darussalam
+- Germany
 - Canada
 - Denmark
 - France